The Importance of Coal, Part 2: Coal Power in the Rest of the World

 Coal literally saved the Grid during winter storm Fern.
 And, nearly all of the expert forecasts of electricity Demand show about 100,000 MW of new generation needed by 2030.
 So, my question is, why aren’t new base load coal plants under construction right now?

 The charts above show the importance of coal as recent as last week.
-However, the Deep State Bureaucrats, NGOs. state Legislatures and much of the public still resist facing the energy reality that coal offers many advantages for at least the next two decades.
+However, the Deep State Bureaucrats, NGOs. state Legislatures (including red states like S.C.) and much of the public still resist facing the energy reality that coal offers many advantages for at least the next two decades.
 Well, let’s move on to getting the best performance from the existing coal fleet by first, applying the fundamentals!

 Getting the Inputs Right